Shuffle/security-rules/README.md

-# security-rules
+# Securityrules
-Here is a collection of rules both Yara and Sigma for use within shuffle
+Here is a collection of rules for different detection engines used in Detection mechanisms in Shuffle